SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Tournament Grand Champion

-During this year’s competition Grand Championships will be awarded based on aggregated points earned in each division.
-Points are given as follows:
+During this year’s competition, Grand Champions will be awarded based on the total points earned across all divisions entered.
+Points are awarded as follows:

 Grand Champions will be awarded in the following divisions: